 Read the full B&W PI3 review

-Bose pioneered active noise-cancellation technology for the consumer market, so it's no surprise that QC 35 II are mightily impressive in that respect.
+Bose pioneered active noise-cancellation technology for the consumer market, so it's no surprise that QC 35 II are mighty impressive in that respect.
 And because they've been out a bit longer than the 700, you can pick them up at a very competitive price.

 Aside from three levels of noise-cancellation, they're ultra-comfy and deliver a detailed and entertaining sound.
 The fact Google Assistant is built-in just adds to their appeal – it means you can control your tunes hands-free, or make calls to your contacts without fishing your phone out of your pocket.